auroria/SolarCoyote/README.md

 5. Click the + in the top left.
 6. Click "Clone"
 7. Clone that shit anywhere you want.
 8. Finish with whatever bullshit work you had to do for King Jose.
+(Open the scene in the "Scenes" folder to open the project)
 9. Open up GitHub Desktop.
 10. Click "Changes" in the top middle.
 11. Enter a description for the changes in the "Summary" box.